This May Shock You, But These All-Natural, Homemade Weed Killers Really Work

 For something a little stronger than old-school weed pulling, but still natural and toxin-free, try these do-it-yourself, homemade weed killers to wage the war on weeds with ingredients most likely laying around the house.

 Homemade Weed Killer

-It’s inexpensive, simple, effective, and completely free of chemicals.
+Talk about a DIY weed killer: This one is inexpensive, simple, effective, and completely free of chemicals.
 For areas like cracks in sidewalks and driveways, take a pot of boiling water and pour it on the weeds; it will kill them right away, Reichert says.
 Be sure to get close to the plant and pour slowly, to avoid being splashed.
 If the weeds re-grow, repeat the process until the area is free and clear.

 Note that boiling water won’t kill the weeds at their roots, according to Chris McGeary, chief marketing officer at Lawn Doctor, a lawn care company.
 This option isn’t a permanent one, as the plants can grow back, so use it only as needed.
 And, of course, take safety precautions to avoid burns.